f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Linux_Agent.rst

    **Challenge 6** – *Install the Threat Stack Linux Agent*

 Let’s begin by configuring some environmental variables for a streamlined lab.
+Replace the **StudentN**-Linux with your information.

 .. code-block::

   MY_DEPLOY_KEY = 'XXXXXXXXX'
   MY_HOSTNAME= 'StudentN-Linux'

 .. warning::
    Use only the command provided to install the Threat Stack Linux Agent.
 Using UDF, establish a Terminal session with the host labelled, **“Linux”**